onehashai/onehash-connect/zerver/webhooks/sentry/doc.md

-Get Zulip notifications for the issues in your Sentry projects!
+Get Connect notifications for the issues in your Sentry projects!

 This integration supports Sentry's Node, Python, and Go [platforms](https://sentry.io/platforms/).
 [Contact